umkiyoung/umkiyoung.github.io/_publications/2010-10-01-paper-title-number-2.md

 # citation: ''
 ---

-CiBO introduces a novel approach to constrained black-box optimization by leveraging flow-based models to perform posterior inference in a lower-dimensional latent space.
-This method significantly improves scalability and efficiency while maintaining solution quality.
+CiBO introduces a novel framework for constrained black-box optimization that addresses the challenges of high dimensionality and multi-modal posterior distributions.
+By leveraging flow-based models to perform posterior inference in a lower-dimensional latent space, our method effectively handles the complexity of constrained optimization problems while maintaining computational efficiency.
+This approach significantly improves scalability and solution quality compared to existing methods, particularly in scenarios with binary constraint feedback and highly multi-modal target distributions.

 For a visual explanation of the CiBO framework, please see the image below:
 ![CiBO Framework](../images/publication/cibo.png)